danirod/danirod/README.md

+> [!IMPORTANT]
+> I like to use the "Mark as spam" button on my mail client, in order to reduce the trust of the sender domain.
+Researchers and marketing teams that scrap GitHub: you have been warned.

 ## Hola, me llamo Dani, pero la gente me suele llamar danirod

 ...e igual tiene que ver con que es el alias que uso como presencia en varias